Intuition: Philosophy of mathematics and logic

-Artificial intelligence

-Researchers in artificial intelligence are trying to add intuition to algorithms; as the "fourth generation of AI", this can be applied to many industries, especially finance.
-One example of artificial intuition is AlphaGo Zero, which used neural networks and was trained with reinforcement learning from a blank slate.
-In another example, ThetaRay partnered with Google Cloud to use artificial intuition for anti-money laundering purposes.

 Business decision-making

-In a 2022 article published in the Harvard Business Review, Melody Wilding explores "how to stop overthinking and start trusting your gut", noting that "intuition ... is frequently dismissed as mystical or unreliable".
-She suggests that there is a scientific basis for using intuition and refers to "surveys of top executives [which] show that a majority of leaders leverage feelings and experience when handling crises".
-However, an earlier Harvard Business Review article ("Don't Trust Your Gut") advises that, although "trust in intuition is understandable" ... "anyone who thinks that intuition is a substitute for reason is indulging in a risky delusion".
+In a 2022 Harvard Business Review article, Melody Wilding explored "how to stop overthinking and start trusting your gut", noting that "intuition... is frequently dismissed as mystical or unreliable".
+She suggested that there is a scientific basis for using intuition and refers to "surveys of top executives [which] show that a majority of leaders leverage feelings and experience when handling crises".
+However, an earlier Harvard Business Review article ("Don't Trust Your Gut") advises that, although "trust in intuition is understandable... anyone who thinks that intuition is a substitute for reason is indulging in a risky delusion".